Ontario Provincial Council of Carpenters’ Pension Trust Fund, et al. v. S. Robson Walton, et al.

 Case Team: Mae Oberste, Eric J. Riedel, Daniel Meyer

 On February 2, 2022, BLB&G filed an amended stockholder derivative complaint (the “Complaint”) in the Delaware Court of Chancery on behalf of nominal defendant Walmart Inc. (“Walmart” or the “Company”), for Plaintiffs the Police & Fire Retirement System of the City of Detroit and Norfolk County Retirement System.
+The parties have reached a proposed settlement of this case, the details of which are below and in the Notice of Pendency of Derivative Action, Proposed Settlement of Derivative Action, Settlement Hearing, and Right to Appear, available here.

 The Complaint alleges that current and former officers and directors of Walmart, as well as the Company’s controlling stockholders, breached their fiduciary duties in connection with the Company’s contribution to the opioid epidemic ravaging the United States.
+The public version of the Complaint is accessible here.
 Before filing the Complaint, Plaintiffs conducted an extensive investigation, including successfully trying a books-and-records action against Walmart to compel the production of internal records.
-The Complaint seeks to require Defendants to take action to have Walmart comply with the CSA and to hold Defendants liable for their breaches of fiduciary duty, which have already caused substantial damages to the Company, like the Settlement and injury to its reputation, and subjected it to numerous investigations and lawsuits.
-The public version of the Complaint is accessible under the Case Documents section of this page.
+The Complaint seeks to require Defendants to take action to have Walmart comply with the Controlled Substances Act (collectively, the “CSA”) and related regulations and to hold Defendants liable for their breaches of fiduciary duty, which have already caused substantial damages to the Company, such as the November 2022 $3.1 billion settlement of the National Opioid MDL in which Walmart was a defendant.

 Defendants’ Motion to Dismiss the Complaint was mostly denied in two landmark opinions in April 2023.
-The opinion discussing the Complaint’s claims relating to the 2011 MOA and claims relating to Walmart’s compliance with its obligations as a dispenser under the CSA is available under the Case Documents Section of this page.
+The opinion discussing the Complaint’s claims relating to Walmart’s compliance with its obligations as a dispenser under the CSA is available here.

 In June 2023, the Court stayed this case to allow a special litigation committee to conduct an internal investigation on behalf of Walmart.
-The committee will issue its report in 2024.